 Played by Laura Bailey, she is the mystery woman from the trailer that introduced the Seraphites and she is, in my opinion, the worst video game character of all time.

 She is completely unlikable in every sense of the word.

 Naughty Dog tries to make you sympathize with her but every attempt fails spectacularly.

 The story follows both her and Ellie’s struggles with revenge and the damage it causes but Abby never shows any remorse or regret for her actions, unlike Ellie.

-She came across as a complete psychopath who I had no reason to care for, yet the writers try so hard to make you do so, which fails entirely.
+She came across as a complete psychopath at times, making her almost impossible to care for, yet the writers try so hard to make you do so, which fails entirely.

 Given that she is the most important character in the game next to Ellie, this is a huge problem and that problem culminates in a boss fight before the third act of the game that left me feeling insulted.